AdobeDocs/workfront.en/help/classic/enhanced-analytics/use-enhanced-analytics-filters.md

 product-area: enhanced-analytics
 navigation-topic: enhanced-analytics-navigation-topic
 title: Apply filters in Enhanced analytics
 description: The filters in the Enhanced analytics area help you focus on specific projects or specific types of data.
-The types of filters that you use can give you insight on:
+The types of filters that you use can give you insight on - EDIT ME.
 ---

 # Apply filters in Enhanced analytics